 Today is International Women’s Day.
-I’m celebrating it with a toast to lipstick.
-And the woman who never leaves home without it.
+I’m celebrating it with a salute to lipstick, and the woman who never leaves home without it in her purse.

 I’ve lived much of my life near my mom.
-I figure I’ve got this one.
-Not so fast.
-You’re never too old for lessons from your mother.
+I figure I’ve got this one but it turns out, you’re never too old for lessons from your mother.

-Up and down, up and down, the march of a mother.
+Up and down, the march of a mother.

 Those stairs kept me young, our mother responds firmly when we suggest a lift for the staircase.

 Up and down, the march of a general.

 Today is a good day for a salute.
 To soldiering on, Mom.